-I started this journey with 4a/b type hair which was relaxed and neck length and had never EVER grown beyond this length.
+I started my healthy hair journey with 4a/b type hair which was relaxed and neck length and had never EVER grown beyond this length.
 I honestly didn’t think black hair could but my eyes were opened and I was inspired to try and do the same.
-Since then I’ve reached armpit relaxed length, transitioned for a year, big chopped and I am now fully natural and my hair is healthier than it’s ever been before.
-I’m also a mother to a gorgeous little girl (Miss E) whose hair, confidence and sense of self worth I am now responsible for.
+Since then I’ve transitioned to natural hair, reached bra-strap length and big chopped twice.

 I’ve been through this long hair journey several times so I know how to navigate it and my goal is to help others to do the same.
 I will help you throw away those harmful hair misconceptions and habits that are holding you back and help you realise that healthy afro textured hair of any length is very possible.